 Southern Amazon (The Amazon, Ecuador)

 A unique lodge in terra firma rainforest, near Quehueri'ono in the north-western part of the Waorani (or Huaorani) territory.
 Access is by road from Quito to Shell (around five hours) and then light aircraft and canoe.
 The Huaorani have long inhabited the headwaters of the Amazon, living as nomadic hunter-gatherers with no outside contact until the end of the 1950s.
-The lodge is committed to minimising negative impact on the area, as well as involving local community members.
-The Huaorani were involved in the construction of the lodge and are also the predominant employees.
-All the produce is bought locally, solar electricity is used and a bio-filter renders all waste products either recyclable or harmless before being discharged into the river.
+Their community was very involved in the construction of the lodge and are also the predominant staff.

 Nature walks, bird watching and canoe trips (the traditional canoes used for guests do not use motors).
 Visitors have the chance to join in with members of the community as they go about their daily activities.